julelang/manual/src/memory/memory-model.md

 Jule has concurrency built-in.
 Concurrency calls are made with the `co` keyword.

-In terms of overhead, basically, a lightweight coroutine is created.
+In terms of overhead, basically, a lightweight thread is created.
 To achieve this, Jule can define some wrapper functions in the background and perform heap allocations.
 But these heap allocations do not have any GC cycle.
-The coroutine call is made to the wrapper function, and the wrapper function redirects directly to the main function, with minimal overhead as possible.
+The spawn call is made to the wrapper function, and the wrapper function redirects directly to the main function, with minimal overhead as possible.
 When the execution of the main function ends, it automatically releases the heap allocations, if any.

 Heap allocation is mostly about arguments.
 A heap allocation is created to store the arguments, and the wrapper function calls the main function with arguments using this allocation.
 So, the size of the heap allocation is largely related to the arguments.

-If the functions used for coroutine calls are wrapped by a wrapper, they have to be treated as an anonymous function.
+If the functions used for spawn calls are wrapped by a wrapper, they have to be treated as an anonymous function.
 That is, they are treated as a function that is used as an anonymous function.

 ### Concurrency and RC
 Jule has language-level concurrency, and reference counting should be atomic for safe concurrency.
 Reference counting may not occur correctly if there is no atomicity in concurrency.
 That is, when a reference is referenced by a different reference, it must do so in an atomic way.
 But the fact that this happens all the time raises a problem: the critical impact on performance.